 SI.
-No. Short particulars of the property or asset(s) Pincode of the property or asset(s) Date of creation Amount of CSR amount spent Details of e beneficiary of t - [including complete address and location of the property] (1) (2) (3) (4) (5) (6) - - - - CSR Name Register Registered address
+No. Short particulars of the property or asset(s) Pincode of the property or asset(s) Date of creation Amount of CSR amount spent Details of entity/ Authority/ beneficiary of the registered owner • [including complete address and location of the property] (1) (2) (3) (4) (5) (6) CSR Registration Number, if applicable Name Registered address